triton-inference-server/server/README.md

   frameworks](https://github.com/triton-inference-server/backend).
 Triton
   can manage any number and mix of models (limited by system disk and memory resources).
-Triton supports TensorRT, TensorFlow GraphDef, TensorFlow SavedModel, ONNX, and PyTorch TorchScript model formats.
+Triton supports TensorRT, TensorFlow GraphDef, TensorFlow SavedModel, ONNX, PyTorch TorchScript and OpenVINO model formats.
 Both TensorFlow 1.x and TensorFlow 2.x are supported.
 Triton also supports TensorFlow-TensorRT and ONNX-TensorRT integrated models.